 R-multiple — risk/reward read

-"R" is your initial risk per share (entry − stop).
-Target gives you the R-multiple — anything < 2R is usually a pass.
+"R" is how much you'd lose per share if your stop is hit (entry minus stop).
+Comparing your profit target to that risk gives the R-multiple — anything under 2R (a 2-to-1 reward-to-risk) is usually a pass.

 1R (risk/share)